1.0 The Central Bank and Regulator Supervisor Forum (CERES)

 9.1 Confidentiality Requirement

-9.1(a) Steering Committee members, officers, FS-ISAC staff and CERES Forum Members may have access to or receive from FS-ISAC, the CERES Forum, CERES Forum Members, or affiliated partners certain trade secrets and other information pertaining to the disclosing party or its employees, customers and suppliers (“Confidential Information”).
+9.1(a) Steering Committee subscribers, officers, FS-ISAC staff and CERES Forum Subscribers may have access to or receive from FS-ISAC, the CERES Forum, CERES Forum Subscribers, or affiliated partners certain trade secrets and other information pertaining to the disclosing party or its employees, customers and suppliers (“Confidential Information”).

-9.1(b) Committee members, officers, staff and CERES Forum Members agree that all such trade secret and other information obtained shall be considered confidential and proprietary to the disclosing party.
+9.1(b) Committee members, officers, staff and CERES Forum Subscribers agree that all such trade secret and other information obtained shall be considered confidential and proprietary to the disclosing party.

 9.1(c) As stipulated in Section 5.5, Traffic Light Protocol, all information is classified as Confidential (Amber) by default unless specifically classified otherwise.

 9.1(d) Staff and contractors are required to execute a Confidentiality Agreement as a condition of employment.
-CERES Forum Members, including Steering Committee members and officers, are bound by the terms of the CERES Forum Subscriber Agreement.
+CERES Forum Subscribers, including Steering Committee subscribers and officers, are bound by the terms of the Rules.

 9.1(e) Parties in possession of Confidential information may be requested to disclose Confidential information to law enforcement, a government authority or other third-party, pursuant to subpoena or other legal order.
 To the extent allowed by law, the disclosing party will use reasonable and customary efforts to provide FS-ISAC and the CERES Forum with advance notice of such disclosure to allow FS-ISAC and impacted parties to seek an appropriate protective order or other relief to prohibit or limit such disclosure.